DouglasUrner/GDP1/units/4/U4L03-work-breakdown/index.md

 ### As A Team

 1. Have one member of your team make a copy a of the [Work Breakdown Template](https://docs.google.com/document/d/1iVBv_bE_cPIBlDf-J-iPFY7ZjVvKLgJgf_ss3V6Jaoo/edit?usp=sharing).
+1. Have one member create a new Game Lab project and name it using your game's name - this will be the "released" project where you merge working code contributions from your team members.
+1. Add a brief description of your prototype in the **Game Description** box.
-At the top of the document, in the Live Link box, insert an "Anyone at South Kitsap School District with the link can comment" link to the document.
+1. Finally, in the **Live Link** box, insert an *Anyone at South Kitsap School District with the link can comment* link to the document.
 This will allow me to see and comment on the live version of your team's work breakdown.
-1. Share the template with each member of the team.
-1. Plan the scope of the project and describe what the team will be creating.

 ### Individually